Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Models

 where $i, j$ index the sites of the pyrochlore lattice, $a, b$ index the tetrahedra and $r_{ab} = |\v{r}_a - \v{r}_b|/r_\text{nn}$ is the distance between the centres of tetrahedra $a$ and $b$ in units of the distance between neighbouring tetrahedra.
 The charge on tetrahedron $a$ is $Q_a = \pm \sum_{i \in a} S_i/2$, where the sign depends on the sublattice that $a$ belongs to.
-The charge $Q_a$ therefore assumes the values $Q_a \in \{ 0, \pm 1, \pm 2 \}$.
+The charges $Q_a$ therefore assume the values $Q_a \in \{ 0, \pm 1, \pm 2 \}$, where $Q_a = \pm 1$ are dubbed monopoles and $Q_a = \pm 2$ double monopoles.
 We use the convention that a positive charge corresponds to a majority of spins pointing out of a given tetrahedron.
-Two oppositely-charged monopoles on neighbouring sites have a Coulomb energy $E_\text{nn}$ (in an infinite system).
+Two equally charged monopoles on neighbouring sites have a Coulomb energy $E_\text{nn}$ (in an infinite system).
 Throughout the manuscript we use an effective exchange coupling $J_\text{eff}=\SI{1.463}{\kelvin}$ \footnote{This value of the effective exchange coupling was obtained using the chemical potential $\mu = -\SI{8.92}{\kelvin}$ in Ref.~\cite{Jaubert2011}.
-In particular, we use $\mu = -4J_\text{eff} - E_\text{nn}$ to define $J_\text{eff}$.
-The dynamics of the system is however not particularly sensitive to the precise value of $J_\text{eff}$, as long as the ground state remains unchanged.} and nearest-neighbour Coulomb energy $E_\text{nn} = \SI{3.06}{\kelvin}$, appropriate for the classical spin ice compound \DTO.
-Such an effective description~\eqref{eq: long range case} neglects quadrupolar corrections to the interactions between monopoles $V(\{Q_a\})$~\cite{Isakov2005}.
-With these parameters, the macroscopically degenerate ground state manifold corresponds to the charge vacuum, $Q_a=0$, $\forall a$, i.e., a 2 in-2 out configuration of spins on each tetrahedron.
+In particular, we use $\mu = -4J_\text{eff} - E_\text{nn}$ to define $J_\text{eff}$, i.e., (minus) the energy required to create a pair of oppositely charged monopoles and separate them to infinity.
+The dynamics of the system is however not particularly sensitive to the precise value of $J_\text{eff}$, as long as the ground state remains unchanged.} and nearest-neighbour Coulomb energy $E_\text{nn} = \sqrt{128/27}D = \SI{3.06}{\kelvin}$, appropriate for the classical spin ice compound \DTO.
+Such an effective description~\eqref{eq: long range case} is quantitatively accurate, up to quadrupolar corrections, by virtue of projective equivalence~\cite{Isakov2005} (and this is indeed the case also in thermal quenches, as illustrated in Fig.~\ref{fig:nc-pair-density}).
+With these parameters, the macroscopically degenerate ground state manifold corresponds to the charge vacuum, $Q_a=0$, $\forall a$, i.e., a $2\,$in-$2\,$out configuration of spins on each tetrahedron.

-The nearest-neighbour exchange interaction between spins may alternatively be viewed as a chemical potential of size $2J_\text{eff}$ for the monopoles (namely, charges $Q_a = \pm 1$):
+We note that the nearest-neighbour exchange interaction between spins can be viewed as a chemical potential of size $2J_\text{eff}$ for the monopoles (namely, the charges $Q_a = \pm 1$):

-In a finite system containing $L^3$ cubic unit cells, the total number of spins is $N_s=16L^3$, and the number of tetrahedra is $N_t = 8L^3$.
-We note that there also exists a long-range Coulomb interaction between monopoles of entropic origin~\cite{Henley2010}.